 from The Cotton Kings: Capitalism and Corruption in Turn-of-the-century New York and New Orleans

-Even the systematic traders who don’t tinker with models have to work hard.
-They have to show the discipline of being able to accept drawdowns while always looking to cut trading costs, and engage in research to find whether there really is something better out there.
-The hard work is setting a high bar for change and not revising models for the sake of showing you put in effort.
-For the discretionary manager, the hard work is constantly staying abreast of new market developments even though much of what is studied will turnout to be useless.
-For the quant, it the work of building models that may have marginal significance but when employed over time can give a slight edge.
+Even the systematic traders who don’t tinker with models must work hard.
+They have to show the discipline of being able to accept drawdowns while always looking to cut trading costs and engage in research to find whether there is something better out there.
+The hard work is setting a high bar for change and not revising models to show you put in effort.
+For the discretionary manager, the hard work is constantly staying abreast of new market developments even though much of what is studied will be useless.
+For the quant, it is the work of building models that may have marginal significance but, when employed over time, can give a slight edge.

-The risks are real and the horrible feelings of doubt when money is lost cannot be denied.
-The loneliness of following your investment process when others are following fads is a fact.
+The risks are real, and the horrible feelings of doubt when money is lost cannot be denied.
+The loneliness of following your investment process when others follow fads is a fact.
 This glamour cannot be written about or shown in a movie.